Skip to main content

 Before you begin

-You’ll need an Anton Payments account and an API key.
-If you don’t have one yet, register for a sandbox account or contact our team.
+You need an Anton Payments account and a sandbox API key.
+If you do not have one yet, contact our team to get provisioned.

-Sandbox mode — All examples use test API keys (ak_test_...).
-No real money moves in sandbox.
-Switch to ak_live_... keys when you’re ready for production.
+Sandbox mode — All examples in this guide use the sandbox environment (api.antonpayments.dev) and test API keys (ak_test_...).
+No real money moves.
+Switch to api.antonpayments.com and ak_live_... keys when you are ready for production.

 -H "Authorization: Bearer ak_test_your_key_here"

-If you get back your merchant profile, you’re authenticated and ready to go.
+If you get back your merchant profile, you are authenticated and ready to go.

 Before you can send money, you need to register the recipient.
-A beneficiary stores the recipient’s identity and payment details.
+A payee stores the recipient’s identity and payment instrument details.

 -X POST \